 - an application has been made and the application meets the application requirements

 - the active constituent meets the statutory safety criteria.

 In limited circumstances, the APVMA may approve an active constituent for a proposed or existing chemical product without having regard to all of the information we are required to have regard to, provided we are satisfied on the information that is readily available that the constituent would meet the safety criteria.
-We can approve an active constituent in this way whether or not an application has been made.
-If an application has not been made, the APVMA will be entered in the Record as the holder of the approval.

 1. Which legislative provisions apply?

 Section 14A of the Agvet Code provides that the APVMA may approve an active constituent for a proposed or existing chemical product, if:

 - we consider that the information required in respect of the constituent is not readily available, or

 - the constituent is, or is part of, a product which has a standard specified in the European Pharmacopoeia, the British Pharmacopoeia (including the BP (Veterinary)), the United States Pharmacopeia or any other publication considered by the APVMA to be appropriate, and